History of the Utah National Guard

 The Legion also saw service in several conflicts with local Native American tribes, including the Black Hawk War of 1865-72 and the Walker War of 1853.

 Utah National Guard

 Trouble along the Mexican border caused President Woodrow Wilson to activate the National Guard in 1916, sending artillery, cavalry and hospital corps to patrol the border.
 Some of these troops were still in federal service when Congress declared war on Germany, April 6, 1917.
-Nearly 1,400 Utah Guard members are involved in World War I with many members seeing action with active-duty Army units.
+Nearly 1,400 Utah Guard members were involved in World War I with many members seeing action with active-duty Army units.

 In 1941, all Utah Guard units were called to active duty as fighting escalated both in Europe and in the Pacific.
 By 1942, about 2,600 Utah Guard members had seen action in World War II.
 The 204th Field Artillery Battalion fought in Europe with Patton's 3rd Army.
-The 115th Medical Regiment, 115th Ordinance Company, 115th Engineer Regiment, 145th, 213th, 222nd and 225th field artillery battalions, 640th and 815th tank destroyer battalions saw combat in the Pacific.
+The 115th Medical Regiment, 115th Ordinance Company, 115th Engineer Regiment, 145th, 213th, 222nd and 225th Field Artillery Battalions, 640th and 815th Tank Destroyer Battalions saw combat in the Pacific.

 Utah Air and Army National Guard